North Shore (09) 486 8900

 If you have any questions, please feel free to get in touch with the Cervical Screening Self-Test Support Team on 0800 747 354.

-2. Mail-out offer: Eligible women will be contacted via text message by the Study Team.
-Consents can be completed electronically or after discussion with a member of the study team.
-Kits will be mailed to the woman’s home address and can be returned via free courier or dropped at the GP clinic.
+1. By mail: Some eligible women will be invited via text message from the study team.
+Consent can be completed online or after discussion with a member of the study team.
+Test kits will be sent to participants’ home addresses and can be returned by free courier or dropped at a Labtests collection centre.

-3. Other health settings: Some eligible women may be offered a self-test kit through another health service such as an outpatient clinic or pharmacy.
+2. Community locations: Some eligible women may be offered a self-test kit at a community through another health service such as a pharmacy, or at a community event or workplace.

-Because the self-test is being offered as part of a research study, if you choose to have a self-test you will need to provide your consent.
-You will have the option of answering some short questions about your experience after being offered the self-test.
+Because the self-test is being offered as part of a research study, those who choose to participate will need to provide their consent.

 Women who decline to take part in this study or do not return a self-test will remain eligible for cervical screening under the National Cervical Screening Programme.

-The self-test kits mailed out contain everything needed to collect and return a self-collected sample: a swabwritten and pictorial instructions, study brochure, laboratory request form and a prepaid pre-addressed envelope for returning samples to the laboratory.
+The self-test kits sent out contain everything needed to collect and return a sample: a swab, instructions with pictures, study brochure, laboratory request form and a prepaid pre-addressed courier bag for returning the sample to the laboratory.

 Taking your self-test is simple; you can do it!
 Research shows that 99% of people do it correctly.